jmunster03/CSIS212-Obj-Ori-Program-Java/README.md

 # CSIS212-Obj-Ori-Program-Java
-This repository contains all of my CSIS 212 - Object-Oriented Programming (Intro to JavaScript)
+This repository contains all of my CSIS 212 - Object-Oriented Programming (Intro to JavaScript) projects.